tdody/tdody.github.io/assets/img/2020-02-02-Titanic/Titanic-Copy2.md

 [**8.
 Models**](#Section_8)
 [**9.
 Best Models**](#Section_9)
 [**10.
 Create Submission**](#Section_10)

-*****
 <a id="Section_1"></a>
 ## 1. Introduction

-On April 15, 1912, the Titanic sunk after colliding with an iceberg, 1502 out of 2224 passengers and crew members died.
+On April 15, 1912, the Titanic sak after colliding with an iceberg, 1502 out of 2224 passagers and crew members died.
 The dataset containing passenger information has been made available.
 The purpose of this Notebook is to perform a comparison study of different models aimed at predicting survival rate.
 The data is obtained from [Kaggle](https://www.kaggle.com/).

 *****
 <a id="Section_2"></a>